wllclngn/School/Graduate-School/CIS657/FINAL/TECHDOC.md

         # Create fallback minimal object file
         with open(obj_path, 'wb') as f:
             f.write(b'\0' * 128)

 4.4 Dynamic Timestamp and Username Generation
+!!!
+CRITICAL REQUIREMENT !!!

-Always use this approach to get timestamps and usernames at runtime:
+ALWAYS use EXACTLY this approach to get timestamps and usernames at runtime:

 Python
 def get_timestamp_and_user():